fallen-icarus/cardano-loans/README.md

 - The Active UTxO the update is for must have an `ActiveDatum`.
-- The Active UTxO the update is for must be spent using the `UpdateLenderAddress` redeemer, and the redeemer must specify the new address as well as if any ada needed to be added to satisfy the new Active UTxOs minUTxOValue.
+- The Active UTxO the update is for must be spent using the `UpdateLenderAddress` redeemer, and the redeemer must specify the new address as well as if any ada needs to be added to satisfy the new Active UTxOs minUTxOValue.
 - The address update observer smart contract must be executed as a staking script using the `ObserveAddressUpdate` redeemer.